plumatic/plumbing/README.md

 (= 4  (simple-opt-fnk {:a 1 :b 2}))
 ```

-You can do nested map bindings like this:
+You can do nested map bindings:
 ```clojure
 (defnk simple-nested-fnk [a [:b b1] c]
   (+ a b1 c))